 - Attending a conference, seminar or observing on site

 - Receive training from a Canadian parent company

 - The purchase of Canadian goods or services where the profits are outside of Canada

 Qualifying as a Business Visitor means providing the right documentation.
 As people who fall under NAFA are exempt from the requirement of a Temporary Resident Visa, this does not mean that other documentation or applications are not required.

 Among other criteria, a business visitor will need to demonstrate through proper documentation that their main source of income is outside of Canada.
-Further, applicants will also need to demonstrate as to what their intended purpose is while in Canada.
+Further, applicants will also need to demonstrate what their intended purpose is while in Canada.
 This, at times, can be easier said than done.
 Providing the right documentation is essential to the success of any application.

-Some Basic Documentation Any Business Visitor Will Require:
+Some Basic Documentation, Any Business Visitor, Will Require:

 - An invitation letter from the Canadian company to the foreign national

 - Proof of applicant’s ties to their home country